w3c/web-share/docs/security-privacy-self-review.md

 Any information shared was already exposed to the web site; no further personal information is revealed by the API to the web site.

 The receiving share target selected by the user can be given arbitrary information by the web site via the `ShareData`'s properties.
-In most expected user interfaces, the user is not made aware of what data is being shared by the web site with the target.
+In some expected user interfaces, the user is not made aware of what data is being shared by the web site with the target.
 This could lead to a web site in posession of personal information sharing it with a target without the user's knowledge.
 One mitigation would be to have the user interface allow inspection of the data.

 ## 2.4 How does this specification deal with sensitive information?